-Between the world-renowned chefs that serve as ICC’s chef-instructors and deans and the countless alumni who have had breakthrough culinary careers after graduation, the alumni and faculty of our culinary school are experts in cooking and baking techniques all around the world—proven by the top-selling and award-winning cookbooks they’ve authored.
+Between the world-renowned chefs that serve as ICC’s deans, our experienced chef-instructors and the countless alumni who have had breakthrough culinary careers after graduation, the alumni and faculty of our culinary school are experts in cooking and baking techniques all around the world—proven by the top-selling and award-winning cookbooks they’ve authored.

 1. Momofuku by David Chang

 Nominated for the James Beard Award for Cooking from a Professional Point of View, this cookbook by 2001 Culinary Arts graduate David Chang is inspired by his the award-winning New York City restaurant group which includes Momofuku Noodle Bar, Ssäm Bar and Ko.
 Complete with stories from Chef Chang’s rise in the culinary world, Momofuku includes recipes for everything from ramen to pork buns, capturing the Michelin star-winner’s Asian-inspired flair.

 2. Bobby Flay’s Barbecue Addiction by Bobby Flay

 ICC inaugural ’84 class-graduate Bobby Flay has been changing American cookouts for over two decades with his grilling expertise.
 His latest collection of recipes Bobby Flay’s Barbecue Addiction is the companion cookbook to Flay’s show of the same name—for which he has won two Outstanding Culinary Host Emmy Awards.
 One of many by Flay, this cookbook features recipes for chicken, burgers and other barbecue staples of all sorts, giving aspiring grill masters a chance to broaden their range of grilling techniques and flavors.

 3. The Third Plate: Field Notes on the Future of Food by Dan Barber